Jasonzhou78/ASPDOTNET_AS2/ReadMe.txt

 16:16 all four projects show the same interfaces so far.
 16:30
---migration using command Add-Migration InitialCreate and Update-Database, successfully built --check the migration files, there is a new file called 20211113212911_InitialCreate.cs generated.
+--open as2 part 2 slides, follow the slides starting from page 2 --migration using command Add-Migration InitialCreate and Update-Database, successfully built --check the migration files, there is a new file called 20211113212911_InitialCreate.cs generated.
 (noticed that this operation is different with as1, which does a few steps before migration.)
+--commited and push to github.